 St. Helena’s Anglican Church in Beaufort ranks among the oldest active churches in the U.S. Dating from 1712, St. Helena’s was established by the Church of England.
 The building has received a few reconstructions but still retains historic artifacts.
-A few must-sees include a silver communion set from 1734 and marble baptismal font from 1784.
+Examples include a silver communion set from 1734 and marble baptismal font from 1784.

 Today most know St. Helena’s Anglican Church as part of Beaufort’s Historic District.
-The parish hosts Sunday services as well as docent-led tours five days a week.
-During tours, guests walk the church grounds to see over 12 sites and notable graves.
+The parish hosts Sunday services as well as docent-led tours.
+During tours, guests walk the church grounds to see more than 12 sites and notable graves.

 City Tour to See Beaufort Historic Sites

 Not everyone has time to see all of these Beaufort historic sites.
 If that’s the case, book an activity with Beaufort Tours.
 They offer a one-hour van tour that explores historical sites and film locations.
 See those featured in The Great Santini, The Prince of Tides, Forrest Gump, The Jungle Book, G.I.
 Jane and Rules of Engagement.

 In addition to van tours, Beaufort Tours welcomes guests to join walking tours.
 This option lasts two hours and discusses 300 years of history and star-studded talent.
 For more adventure, ask about the Sea Island Plantation and Gullah Tour at Penn Center.